 The study shows that the people who had many different abnormalities considered to have a bearing on the symptoms of IBS, in both the gastrointestinal tract and the brain, were also those patients who reported the most severe symptoms and experienced the lowest quality of life.
 The association was linear: as the number of abnormalities rose, a gradual worsening in symptom severity was also observed.

 “In the study, it’s striking how the burden of disease increases successively the more abnormalities the patient has.
 This means that we must probably focus the treatment on several of these at the same time to get a better effect.
 So this implies that a combination of different treatments tackling factors in the gut and the brain can have a positive effect.
 But this hypothesis must be investigated in clinical trials first,” Simrén says.

-The study was a collaboration among some of the world’s leading IBS researchers, at Sweden’s University of Gothenburg, Belgium’s Catholic University of Leuven (KU Leuven), and the University of North Carolina at Chapel Hill in the U.S.
+The study was a collaboration among some of the world’s leading IBS researchers, at the University of Gothenburg, the Catholic University of Leuven (KU Leuven), and the University of North Carolina.